holunda-io/camel-zeebe-legacy/docs/index.md

 For example: when you want to implement the worker as an AWS/lambda, you wont have that direct access available, you will have to work with some proprietary messaging (SNS in this case).
-A lot of other use cases are thinkable where would like to have a lightweight integration of task workers without relying on direct access to the zeebe broker.
+A lot of other use cases are thinkable where would like to have a lightweight integration of job workers without relying on direct access to the zeebe broker.

 This is the motivation for the camel-zeebe integration:

 * you run a broker ring on some host
 * you implement zeebe-client adapters that are located close to the broker and have direct access via tcp.
 * those adapters register and hold subscriptions on various zeebe topics and tasks and forward the events emitted to a camel route (which might end with proagation of the event to an external messaging system)
-* you implement a task worker that has no dependency on zeebe, it just consumes a TaskEvent and produces a task command (currently, only the CompleteTaskCommand is supported)
+* you implement a job worker that has no dependency on zeebe, it just consumes a TaskEvent and produces a job command (currently, only the CompleteTaskCommand is supported)
 * the command is published to a messaging system and consumed again by a zeebe-client adapter close to the broker.
-* the camel-zeebe component receives the command and closes the task.
+* the camel-zeebe component receives the command and closes the job.

 ## Use Cases